bbenefield89/CybraryNetworkPlus/module-1.1/OSIModel/README.md

 - Determines resources availability
 - Synchronize communication
 - Determines protcol we can receive data from
+- Displays data to user

 ## Summary of Layers
-- Layer 1
+- Layer 1 - Physical
-  - Established a physical connection
+  - Established a physical connection.
+If you can touch it this is Layer 1.

-- Layer 2
+- Layer 2 - Data Link
-  - Established a data link connection
+  - Established a data link connection.
+Handles MAC address of device to make sure packets are being sent/received appropriately.

-- Layer 3
+- Layer 3 - Network
-  - Received an IP address and send data over the network using routers, etc.
+  - Packages are given an IP address where they should be sent to.

-- Layer 4
+- Layer 4 - Transport
-  - Established protocol to send data over, TCP or UDP
+  - Established protocol to send data over, TCP or UDP.

-- Layer 5
+- Layer 5 - Sessions
-  - Establish connections between multiple devices, lets us know when and where to send data
+  - Establish connections between multiple devices, how long to wait for a response, when to terminate connection.

-- Layer 6
+- Layer 6 - Presentation
-  - Encrypt/Decrypt data
+  - Encrypt outgoing data; Decrypt incoming data.

-- Layer 7
+- Layer 7 - Application
-  - Displays data
+  - Displays data (what the user can view).

+## All Layer Explanation Examples
+Here is a [post on r/computing](https://www.reddit.com/r/computing/comments/1o5cmp/eli5_osi_layer_model/) detailing the OSI Model in a simple way.
+There are multiple responses as well that give a different kind of explanation so if one doesn't make sense then read the next one.